ThirdLetterC/websocket-server/README.md

 # WebSocket Server (C23 + libuv)

-Minimal WebSocket server skeleton written in strict C23 with a libuv transport layer and built with Zig.
-The code separates protocol handling from the event loop via a small transport interface and exposes simple application callbacks for `on_open`, `on_message`, and `on_close`.
+Minimal WebSocket echo server written in strict C23 with a libuv transport layer and built with Zig.
+Protocol handling is separated from the event loop via a small transport interface and exposed to the application through `on_open`, `on_message`, and `on_close` callbacks.

-## Status and Limitations
+## Features
-- Implements the HTTP Upgrade handshake (Sec-WebSocket-Key/SHA1+Base64) and validates required headers.
+- HTTP Upgrade handshake with Sec-WebSocket-Key SHA1 + Base64 response and required header validation.
-- Parses WebSocket frames with masking validation for client messages, handles text/binary payloads, ping/pong, and close control frames.
+- Frame parsing with client masking enforcement, control frames (ping/pong/close), and text/binary payload delivery.
 - Server replies are framed (FIN set, unmasked) for text/binary/close/pong responses.
+- Echo behavior: logs text/binary messages and echoes payloads; a text message of `ping` receives a `pong` reply.

+## Limitations
-- Fragmented data frames are not supported and will be closed with protocol error; payloads are capped at 1 MiB to avoid unbounded buffering.
+- Fragmented data frames are not supported; continuation frames are closed with a protocol error.
+- Payloads are capped at 1 MiB to avoid unbounded buffering; control frames are limited to 125 bytes.
+- No TLS, authentication, permessage-deflate, or extensions; connections are plain TCP.
 - Suitable as a starting point for experimenting with libuv and C23 patterns, not for production use.
-- No TLS or authentication; connections are plain TCP.

 ## Prerequisites
 - Zig (for the build system) and a C toolchain that supports `-std=c23`.